 Life sent me on this quest.
 Now it reveals its secrets.

-Luckily life equipped me with tools: My breath is a mean of transport that conveys me to the present moment.
+Luckily life equipped me with tools: My breath is my means of transport that conveys me to the present moment.
 With my feet I’m able to attempt the climb up the mountain without a peak – one step at a time.
 There is nothing else to do.

 I close my eyes.
 I let it happen.
 I surrender.
 There is no safety net, no false bottom.
 No, there is only the free fall, raw emotions – everything is out of my control.
 But the path towards the (no-)peak is here in front of me.
 How could I not see it?